coleberkley/MovieConnect-Backend/README.md

 - Method: GET
 - Purpose: Retrieves the details of a movie given its id
 - Request Format: Provide user credentials (access token).
 The movie id is provided in the url.
-- Response Format: Returns a response body with fields: 'id', 'title', 'poster_url', 'overview', 'runtime', 'adult', 'cast', 'release_date', 'genres', 'average_rating', 'rated'
+- Response Format: Returns a response body with fields: 'id', 'title', 'poster_url', 'overview', 'runtime', 'adult', 'release_date', 'genres', 'actors', 'directors', 'average_rating', 'rated'
 - Extra Notes: The 'rated' field will be 0 if the signed in user has not rated the movie yet.
 If the user has, the field will include the current user's rating for that movie (1-5).
-The genres will be a list of genre names.
-The cast field includes both actors and crew (directors, other staff), so frontend may need extra handling on the cast field to display these people in their appropriate places.
+The genres, actors, and directors fields will each be a list of objects that each have a name field.
 The runtime is an integer in minutes.
 See models.py, views.py, and serializers.py for more info.

 #### Get a Movie's Comments
 - Endpoint: `/api/movie/<int:pk>/comments/`